Hyundai i30 Hatch vs Mazda Mazda3

 Feature Showdown

-The Hyundai i30 Hatch features a 8-inch touchscreen, while the Mazda Mazda3 gets a 8.8-inch display.
+The Hyundai i30 Hatch features a 8-inch touchscreen paired with a 7-inch digital dash, while the Mazda Mazda3 gets a 8.8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 Drivetrain

-The Hyundai i30 Hatch lines up producing 120kW and 203Nm of torque, sent through a manual to a FWD layout.
+The Hyundai i30 Hatch uses a Petrol producing 120kW and 203Nm of torque, sent through a manual to a FWD layout.
 It covers the 0-100km/h sprint in 9.4 seconds.

-The Mazda Mazda3 lines up making 114kW and 200Nm, paired to a automatic driving the front wheels.
+The Mazda Mazda3 responds with a Petrol making 114kW and 200Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 9.7 seconds.

 The Hyundai i30 Hatch has the clear power advantage at 120kW vs 114kW.
 In the real-world sprint, the Hyundai i30 Hatch is 0.3s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.